Benzinga readers can try Magnifi FREE for 90 days. Code: BENZINGA90

-The security of your funds comprises one of the most important considerations when you choose a stockbroker.
+- Broker FMA regulation.
+The security of your funds is an important consideration when you choose a stockbroker.
 New Zealand’s FMA oversees operations and regulates all stockbrokers in the country.

-In order to trade efficiently on the NZX, your broker would ideally need to be a member of the NZX exchange to be able to execute orders for your account.
+- NZX membership.
+In order to trade efficiently on the NZX, your broker should be a member of the NZX exchange to execute orders for your account.
 Members generally have a representative present at the exchange to oversee customer orders.

 The Best Stock Brokers in New Zealand

-After reviewing stock brokerage firms in New Zealand, five brokers were singled out as the best.
-All of the brokers mentioned below execute trades on the NZX, in addition to offering other brokerage and related services as well as extensive resources for clients.
+We singled out 5 of the best broker after reviewing stock brokerage firms in New Zealand.
+All of the brokers highlighted execute trades on the NZX and offer other brokerage services and extensive resources for clients.

 With respect to markets, this international broker gives you access to trade on more than 120 world exchanges with its Integrated Investment Account.